aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/input-variables.md

 - EBGP (default for l3ls-evpn)
 - IBGP (only with OSPF or ISIS variants in underlay)
-- none*
+- none¹
-- HER (Head-End Replication)**
+- HER (Head-End Replication)²
 - CVX (CloudVision eXchange)

-\* For use with design type "l2ls" or other designs where there is no requirement for a routing protocol for underlay and/or overlay on l3 devices.<br />
+¹ For use with design type "l2ls" or other designs where there is no requirement for a routing protocol for underlay and/or overlay on l3 devices.<br />
-\** By setting `overlay_routing_protocol:HER`, `eos_designs` will configure static VXLAN flood-lists instead of using a dynamic overlay protocol.
+² By setting `overlay_routing_protocol:HER`, `eos_designs` will configure static VXLAN flood-lists instead of using a dynamic overlay protocol.

 --8<--
 roles/eos_designs/docs/tables/overlay-settings.md